 Sunset in Martinique © Antoine Hubert

-There is something for just about everybody on the beautiful island of Martinique, with plenty of water sports such as kitesurfing, yachting, diving, surfing and sailing as well as mountain biking, hiking and the adventure sport of 'canyoning', throwing yourself down waterfalls into pools below.
-For the less adventurous, warm sunny days can be spent lazing on the sandy, white, palm-fringed beaches, many of which are truly lovely.
-Salines Beach at the southernmost tip of Martinique is like something straight out of a postcard.
+There is something for just about everybody on Martinique.
+The active and adventurous can enjoy kitesurfing, yachting, diving, surfing and sailing as well as mountain biking, hiking, and cliff jumping.
+For the less adventurous, warm sunny days can be spent lazing on the sandy, white, palm-fringed beaches, many of which are truly magnificent.
+Salines Beach at the southernmost tip of Martinique is particularly picturesque.

 Become our Martinique Travel Expert

 We are looking for contributors for our Martinique travel guide.
 If you are a local, a regular traveller to Martinique or a travel professional with time to contribute and answer occasional forum questions, please contact us.